pollyfahey/sl-relational-data/README.md

 # sl-relational-data

-A library for data formats for sublinear-time algorithms
+A library for data formats for sublinear-time algorithms.